Chautauquas in Kansas

 Chautauqua began in 1875 primarily as a forum for adult education at Lake Chautauqua, New York.
 Almost immediately imitations began to spread throughout the country.
 Towns built permanent pavilions to house these summer cultural programs.
 In an attempt to lure bigger audiences, the programs increasingly replaced traditional scholars with popular orators and theatrical acts of the day.
 This trend became the norm with the rise of traveling Chautauquas around 1900.

 The first Chautauqua in Kansas was at Bismark Grove, Lawrence, in 1878.
-After three years it moved to Topeka for one season and then, in 1883, settled in Forest Park, Ottawa.
-This site held an annual Chautauqua until 1915.
+Several more towns began to participate, including Topeka, Abilene, El Dorado, and Pittsburg.
+In 1883, Ottawa held a Chautauqua in Forest Park, where it was an annual event until 1915.

 As organizers of the 1896 assembly explained: "Chautauqua is a great university whose students are scattered in homes, on farms, in shops and factories, in towns and mining camps, in cars and ships, wherever a human soul carries the love of learning.
 Then once a year they flock to the great assembly to study under competent professors, to round up the year's work, to receive diplomas, to form new classes, and to go back to life's duties refreshed and inspired."